stablekernel/aqueduct/example/templates/default/README.md

 ./wildfire start
 ```

 > It's important to note that running this will wipe any changes not on your 'master' branch.
+This happens because the `start` script allows you to choose a git branch to run from and uses 'master' by default if it detects a `.git` repository.
+It then checks out master and does a hard reset then pulls down any changes.